 The watch has a 2.0" SAMOLED display at a 360x480 resolution, a 300mAh battery, a dual-core processor, and a handful of sensors including an accelerometer, gyroscope, compass, heart rate monitor, barometer, and sensors for ambient light and UV.

 Like other Google I/O attendees, I picked up an Android Wear device at the conference.
 I went with the LG G Watch.
 What follows is not really a review so much as my experiences and thoughts about Wear thus far, having lived with it literally every day since picking it up.
-I'll include some of my opinions on the platform (ignoring for now the hardware), and what I think might be relevant insights and comparisons to Google's other efforts (like Glass).

 There have been rumors recently that LG's G Watch might be the focus of Google I/O's Android Wear discussion, with the nascent device possibly being handed out to attendees.
 Whether Moto's watch, the Moto 360, would make an appearance has remained unclear.
 Until today though, those were the only two Android Wear devices even rumored for I/O cameos.